lupyuen/lupyuen.github.io/src/flash.md

     (My PineDio Stack V2 flashes OK)

+    BLDevCube shows this error...

+    ```text
+    {"ErrorCode": "0036","ErrorMsg":"BFLB FLASH WRITE FAIL"}
+    ```

     The engineers at Bouffalo Lab told us...

     "We judge that a hardware error caused XZ work fail, maybe the ram of the chip is faulty."

     "We have a second way to bypass XZ.
-There is a configuration file in the /chips/bl602/eflash_loader/eflash_loader_cfg.ini directory of the Bouffalo Lab DevCube tool."
+There is a configuration file in the /chips/bl602/eflash_loader/ eflash_loader_cfg.ini directory of the Bouffalo Lab DevCube tool."

     "The configuration file has a config item for decompress_write, Set it from true to false and save configuration file.
 After the configuration file is modified, you can try program flash again."